-While studying Spanish in the Andes we encountered an organization named Arte Del Mundo (art of the world) which built a communal library and ran after school programs for local children and youth.
-Along with interacting with the children we hosted a C.P.R /First-Aid class for the organization’s volunteers as well as local adventure sport guides; we also engaged in training sessions with the Ecuadorian Red Cross.
+While studying Spanish in the Andes we encountered an organization named Arte Del Mundo (“Art of the World”) which built a communal library and ran after-school programs for local children and youth.
+Along with interacting with the children we hosted a CPR/First-Aid class for the organization’s volunteers as well as local adventure sport guides.
+We also engaged in training sessions with the Ecuadorian Red Cross.
 Throughout our stay we were able to financially support a major event organized by Arte Del Mundo which was delivered to the community as a whole.

-This was the first time we engaged in a volunteer mission as part of a delegation which, along with ourselves, included 4 other nurses, a physician, and a pastor.
-As part of the health care team we participated in a session of child health checks aimed at providing a cross – section of heath needs in the community before discussing such needs with a group of local community action volunteers responsible for disseminating health information throughout the community.
-We also lead a session on the technique of abdominal thrusts to counteract an incident of choking.
-These are only a few activities encompassed within our visit however we feel the relationships built and the message of solidarity were the most important aspects to the trip.
+This was the first time we engaged in a volunteer mission as part of a delegation which, along with ourselves, included four other nurses, a physician, and a pastor.
+As part of the healthcare team, we participated in a series of child health checks aimed at identifying specific needs within the population.
+These needs were then communicated to a group of local community action volunteers, who were responsible for disseminating follow-up health information.
+We also lead an information session on the technique of abdominal thrusts to counteract an incident of choking.
+These are only a few activities completed within our visit; however we felt that the relationships we were able to build were the most important aspects of the trip.